 Apathy toward Heartspace

 After apathy is a completely top-down perception of Heartspace that is called pity.
 Viewing engagement pitifully actively places us in a position of complete superiority over others, and over ourselves.
 Pity incapacitates compassion.
 It positions experiences around us and within us as being completely incapable of providing for us.
 By positioning ourselves in absolute authority, pity extinguishes our humility and self-graciousness.
 Our personal sense of agency and purpose is actually diminished when we see Heartspace with pity.
-Ultimately, pity is dehumanizing.
+Ultimately, this pity can be dehumanizing.

 Sympathy for Heartspace